 There’s one more important difference: Eternity II hasn’t been solved yet.
 Like I said, I’m not good at math—but maybe you are!
 How amazing would it be to be the one to finally figure it out?
 Here’s a mini version you can practice on.
 And E2 itself provides a couple of clues: The game comes with one piece in the correct place and two small “clue puzzles” that you can solve to be sent the location of a second piece.
 And yet no one’s gotten it yet, after six years of trying!

 Eternity II is based on a mathematical construct called P vs. NP (sometimes written as P=NP).
 The only things I know about P vs. NP I learned from an episode of Elementary where Holmes and Watson were trying to find out who killed two people who were close to solving this incredibly difficult equation (and these facts are apparently not totally made up, because the show hired math experts to help them with the technical parts of the script) and one New Yorker blog post.
 Here is what I’ve gathered: P vs. NP is not just a simple equation like the ones I know how to figure out; it’s kind of like an equation that tells us about other equations.
-It basically asks whether P (problems that we can easily solve) equals NP (problems that we can easily check).
+It basically asks whether P (problems we can easily solve) equals NP (problems whose answers we can easily check).
 I didn’t really understand what that meant, either, but the same New Yorker post that I ganked this definition from provided a great example that made it clearer: Say a person is trying to guess your email password.
 It would take them a super-long time to figure it out, but it would take less than a second to check to see if their guess was right.
 So, if there’s super easy way to check someone’s password, is there also a super easy way to guess it?
-If there is, and if there’s a way to solve ANY problem of this type, then P=NP.
+If there is, and if the same is true of ANY problem we can solve, then P = NP.
 So if a computer can check a solution to the Eternity puzzle very fast, there may be a way to program it to solve it just as quickly.
-Which means that if someone solves Eternity II, while they won’t win $2 million (the deadline for that prize came and went), they might be a big step closer to solving millions of unsolved problems in the world!
+Which means that if someone solves Eternity II, while they won’t win $2 million (the deadline for that prize has come and gone), they might be a big step closer to solving millions of unsolved problems in the world!
 WHOA.

 I’m embarrassed to remember one moment back in 11th grade math class when I was particularly frustrated with my lack of progress on a problem.
 When the teacher mentioned that there were far more advanced versions and applications of the math we were learning, I called out, “What more math could there even be in the world?”
 She kind of rolled her eyes and laughed, then she explained there was infinitely more to math than what we were currently studying.
 I can see what she means now.
 Something as simple-seeming as a puzzle has connections to extremely sophisticated mathematics that can be used in the real world to affect things people do every day.
 Math can be beautiful, fascinating, and useful, even to someone like me.